AntonS-bio/EnviroAmpDesigner/README.md

   "blast_word_size": Integer >11, BLASTn minimum word size when looking for homologues among off-target organisms

   "max_matching_negative_genomes": Number between >=0.
 When EnviroAmpDesigner is looking for nucleotides that distinguish target and off-target organisms, sometimes there isn't nucleotide that perfectly separates them perfectly.
-This specifies how many off-target orgnanisms can have the same nucleotide as target organisms at position X for position X to still be valid site for 3' end of primers.
+This specifies how many off-target organisms can have the same nucleotide as target organisms at position X for position X to still be valid site for 3' end of primers.
 Relaxing this potentially make primers less discriminating, but increases number of possible primers due to higher number of place the 3' end can be position.

   "output_dir": Directory for outputs.